Non-Contradiction/JuliaCall/README.md

 ## Installation

 `JuliaCall` is on CRAN now\!
-To use package `JuliaCall`, you first have to install `Julia` <https://julialang.org/> on your computer, and then you can install `JuliaCall` just like any other R packages by
+To use package `JuliaCall`, you first have to install [`Julia`](https://julialang.org/) on your computer, you can download a generic binary from <https://julialang.org/downloads/> and add it to your path, and then you can install `JuliaCall` just like any other R packages by

 ``` r
 install.packages("JuliaCall")